ice1000/intellij-zig/README.md

 # Zig plugin for the IntelliJ Platform

-This is a **work in progress**, some features are implemented partially, there may be performance and stability problems.
+~~This is a **work in progress**, some features are implemented partially, there may be performance and stability problems.~~ This project is looking for new maintainers.

 [![](https://tinyurl.com/y9e4n2zh)](https://github.com/ice1000/julia-intellij)
 [![downloads](https://img.shields.io/jetbrains/plugin/d/10560-zig.svg)](https://plugins.jetbrains.com/plugin/10560-zig)